| Mean

 Mean Streak

-but some of the discomfort often associated with
+has a storied history of roughness, but some of the discomfort often associated with

 the ride is caused by the seats themselves.